kdmarrett/fp-diannao/README.md

 Since this project tunes an implementation for a single processor Titan V we can list some of the relevant parameters that are needed for a performant implementation.

-The global memory is 12 GB, the data sizes we use are:
+The global memory is 12 GB, the data sizes we use before batching are:

-Input: Conv1: Nx=224 Ny=224 Kx=3 Ky=3 Ni=64 Nn=64
+Input: Conv1: Nx=224 Ny=224 Kx=3 Ky=3 Ni=64 Nn=64 B=1
 which is about:
-2^8 * 2^8 * 2^3 * 2^6 * 2^6
+2^8 * 2^8 * 2^3 * 2^6 * 2^6 or about 2^31
-2^31
-Since we use 2 byte floats this occupies 4 GB of global memory

-After adapting the test function to verify any correctness issues with the parallelized kernel I found that for the conv1 kernel the first run on a cold cache took 8.1 e-6 seconds whereas the second run with the exact settings to 1.1 e-6 seconds an 8x difference.
-Besides indicating that this is a serious factor that needs to be controlled when bencharking
+Since we use 2 byte floats this occupies 4 GB of global memory.
+The filter bank (synapses) had a size of about 2^8 * 2^6 * 2^6 which is about 2^22 or 8 MB.
+The set of output neurons has a size of 2^6 * 2^8 * 2^8 or 2^22 aka 8 MB.
+Thus we checked batch sizes of 1 2 3 4 8 and 12.
+Despite batch size of 3 overriding the global memory limits on the GPU, only a batch size of about 16 or higher caused the cuda helper checks of the memory malloc to fail.
+As a performance measure we take the latency of the operation by forcing a device synchronize host code and dividing by the total computations of the naive implementations (product of all original for loop sizes).

 Without substantially changing the computation patterning, the initial implementation has direct parallelism over the output feature maps `Nn` and the height `Nx` and width `Ny` of